Penn Campus Resources

 While experiencing a new country and culture is exciting, it is normal to experience culture shock.
 CAPS can support you as you are adjusting to a new country, as well as when you are settling back into life at Penn.
 CAPS can connect you with several on-the-ground resources in your host country.

 Worried about what to do about your on-campus housing while you are abroad for the semester?
 Penn Residential Services provides flexibility for students studying abroad so you do not have to sublet your room.
 Students in Greek housing should check their specific housing policy as this could differ.
 You also can apply online for Penn housing while you are abroad.
 The Residential Services office has compiled Frequently Asked Questions about Penn housing during and after study abroad available on their website.
+You can also find a list of external housing and subletting resources through Penn Career Services.

 Student Registration & Financial Services